rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/ACS Configuration.md

 The following parameters are not settings per se, but are sent like settings for other purposes.

-* **Wipe** : Send with a "1" value to wipe all internal parameter stores, such as when decomissioning a device.
+* **Wipe** : Send with a "1" value to wipe all internal parameter stores, such as when decommissioning a device.
 * **DumpAll** : Exports most* settings as a JSON document, for easily saving backups or configuring new hardware.
     * If the firmware is compiled with the parameter *DumpKey* set to 0, the API key will be removed from the exported information.
 The only way to change this is to recompile and upload new firmware.